-305 Anthony W Pereira, 'Progress or Perdition?
+304 Anthony W Pereira, 'Progress or Perdition?
 Brazil's National Truth Commission in Comparative Perspective' in Peter R Kingstone and Timothy J Power (eds), Democratic Brazil Divided (University of Pittsburgh Press 2017) 156.

-Nina Schneider, Introduction: The Brazilian Truth Commission in Local, National and Global Perspective' in Nina Schneider (ed), The Brazilian Truth Commission: Local, National and Global Perspective (Berghahn 2019) 3.
+305 Nina Schneider, 'Introduction: The Brazilian Truth Commission in Local, National and Global Perspective' in Nina Schneider (ed), The Brazilian Truth Commission: Local, National and Global Perspective (Berghahn 2019) 3.

-307 Pereira, Progress or Perdition?
-Brazil's National Truth Commission in Comparative Perspective' (n 305) 156; Schneider and de Almeida (n 300) 641-42.
+306 Schneider and de Almeida (n 299) 641-642; Pereira, 'Progress or Perdition?
+Brazil's National Truth Commission in Comparative Perspective' (n 304) 156.

-The work of the NTC led to a report that 'mainly systematizes previously existing information', 308 improving accountability by recognising the human rights violations of the regime in a systematised way and, for the first time in the Brazilian transitional justice process, naming the perpetrators.
-Torelly highlights that even if 'criminal accountability never occurs, some relevant historical accountability has been achieved'.309
+The work of the NTC led to a report that "mainly systematizes previously existing information",307 improving accountability by recognizing the human rights violations of the regime in a systematized way and by the first time the Brazilian transitional justice, naming the perpetrators.
+Torelly highlights that even if "criminal accountability never occurs, some relevant historical accountability has been achieved".308

-In this sense, an important contribution of the NTC was to bridge the contradiction between the Amnesty Law of 1979 and the international treaties signed by the Brazilian state.
-310 In accordance with the IACtHR ruling in the Gomes Lund case, the NTC considered that the broad and systematic violations of human rights committed by the armed forces were crimes against the humanity and therefore could not be amnestied.311
+In this sense, an important contribution of the NTC was to bridge the contradiction between the amnesty law of 1979 and the international treaties signed by the Brazilian state.309 In accordance with the IACtHR ruling in the Gomes Lund case, the NTC considered that the broad and systematic violations of human rights committed by the armed forces were crimes against the humanity and therefore cannot be amnestied.310

-The final report of the NTC, published in 2014, for the first time named 377 perpetrators of human rights violations during the military regime.
-Moreover, it presented an official account of 434 victims of the dictatorship.312 Beyond the report, the NTC also was integrated to the Brazilian national archives, making available documents from the regime and part of the audio and video recordings of the commission itself.313
+The final report of the Commission, published in 2014, for the first-time name 377 perpetrators of human rights violations during the military regime.
+Moreover, it presents an official account of 434 victims of the dictatorship.311 Beyond the report, the NTC also was integrated to the Brazilian national archives, making available documents from the regime also and part of the audio and video recordings of the commission itself.312

-The recommendations of the NTC, distinguishing it from the other commission's reports, are mostly 'forward-looking'.
-314 Most of the 29 recommendations denounce human rights violations that still persists in the present day.315 Among the recommendations concerning public security and the strengthening of human rights related institutions, the NTC recommended reforms in the judiciary, armed forces and law enforcement.316 It also included changes in the military recruitment and education.317
+The recommendations of the NTC, distinguishing it from the other commission's reports, are mostly "forward-looking."313 Most of the 29 recommendations denounce human rights violations that still persists in the present days.314 Among the recommendations concerning public security and the strengthening of human rights related institutions, the NTC recommended reforms in the judiciary, armed forces, and law enforcement.315 It also included changes in the military recruitment and education.316